 This black and white film nude conveys a quiet sense of curiosity.
 The female figure reclining in a chair appears at ease.
 The figure sits off-center, in middle gray tones.
 Her expression is a blend of listlessness and contentment.
 The cloth upholstered chair seems domestic yet the space feels industrial or commercial.
 She is simultaneously at home, yet out of place.

 Her stare is level and unwavering.
 A hand clutches the opposite shoulder as she turns to steady her gaze.
 Her other hand rests on the arm of the chair.
 Around her neck a metal-ball chain suspends a key.
 What lock or door this instrument opens is a mystery.

-This black and white film nude was photographed with a Hasselblad camera in Brooklyn, New York.
-The Kodak film was processed through traditional wet-chemical development.
-It is printed using the same process as my other limited edition archival photographs.
+This black and white film nude was photographed with a Hasselblad camera at a four-floor walkup near the Brooklyn Navy Yard in New York City.
+The Kodak 120mm film was hand processed through traditional wet-chemical darkroom development.
+It was then digitally scanned and is printed using the same process as my other limited edition archival photographs.